 The final piece of the Roth-like taxable account is understanding how your particular state taxes capital gains and dividends.
 The only sure way to avoid paying taxes on them is to live in a state with no income tax levied on capital gains.

 Is it worth moving to avoid maybe a few thousand dollars in capital gains taxes?
 Probably not.
-But I think it’s worth mentioning, as state taxes are often left out of capital gains tax discussions.
+But I think it’s worth mentioning, as state taxes are so frequently left out of capital gains tax discussions despite the fact that most states treat capital gains no different than ordinary income.

 The Not-So-Taxable Account